Atherton railway station: Service

 Recent timetables provide a convenient connection (although a platform change must be made which is not possible for wheelchair users) at Hindley for services to Bolton.

 On 23 May 2010 a Sunday service was introduced as a 12-month trial by GMPTE, providing an hourly service until the early evening.
 Previously no trains had called at the station on Sundays since the summer of 1966.
 This service remains in operation in the current 2021 timetable, running hourly to Southport and to Blackburn via Manchester Victoria and Rochdale.

 In media

 Atherton railway station gained notability in 2016, when it was the scene of a filmed arrest.
 Frank Garnett, of Ancoats, arranged to meet up with what he thought was a 14-year-old girl but was instead approached by vigilante group Nonces Not Welcome.
 The group had stung Garnett, who was filmed being arrested and handcuffed when police arrived.
-Garnett claimed he had a son and had never done this in his life.
-He also accused the hunters of doing it for the sake of it and trying to ruin his career.
-Garnett, in his defense, claimed he was "just having a bit of online fun" and that he "probably just would have kissed her".
+Garnett claimed he had a son and had "never done this" in his life.
+He also accused the hunters of "doing it for the sake of it" and trying to ruin his career.